-If you are injured in a car accident, the coverage that will take care of your injuries is the personal injury protection (PIP) coverage on your car insurance policy.
+If you are injured in a car accident, the insurance coverage that will take care of your injuries is the personal injury protection coverage, or commonly referred to as the PIP coverage.

 PIP coverage will start working as soon as you are able to report the accident to your insurance company.
 After reporting your accident to your agent or insurance company, you will be assigned a claim number.

-In the case of a major accident and emergency situation, the medics and hospital emergency room will treat you right away.
-Once you or your family is able to report the accident to your insurance agent and file a claim, the claim number can then be provided to the hospital for billing purposes.
+If you were involved in an emergency situation, the emergency personnel or the hospital will provide immediate care to you.
+The cost relating to the emergency care will be covered by your PIP coverage.
+Once you or your family is able to report the accident and file a claim, simply provide the claim number to the hospital for billing purposes.

 What are the benefits of PIP?

-More than just medical benefits for the injured driver, PIP benefits can also apply to each of the passengers if they were hurt in the same accident.
-The coverage limit is applied individually to each person, and each person is covered up to the maximum limit.
+More than just medical benefits for the injured driver, PIP coverage can also extend to your passengers if they were hurt in the same accident.
+The coverage limit is applied individually to each person, and each person is covered up to the maximum limit on your policy.

 In addition to medical expenses, it also provides benefits for: